Climate Jargon

 Iron fertilization: Adding iron to the ocean to increase plant growth and capture carbon dioxide

-Joule: Metric energy unit; 3,600,000 Joules is 1 Kilowatt-hour
+Joule: Tiny metric energy unit, 3,600,000 Joules is 1 Kilowatt-hour

 Kilowatt-hour (kWh): 1,000 Watt-hours of electric energy